-Over 210,000km of wetlands make up the Pantanal and it has no towns and very few people who call it home.
+Over 210,000km of wetlands make up the Pantanal, and it has no towns and very few people who call it home.
 In fact, the only modes of transportation to get around the Pantanal is via small aircraft, motorboats and by 4WD only a few times of the year, when waters are low.
 Exotic, colourful and beautiful animals will catch your eye, and you’ll forget about the glitz and glam of Rio, wondering how anyone could pass up an experience like travelling through the Pantanal’s wildlife wonderland.

 Lençóis Maranhenses is one of the more unusual places in the world.
 It looks like the African desert, yet it receives triple the amount of rain as the infamous Sahara.
 There are dunes upon dunes of white, wavy sand that tower over calm pools of the bluest water you have ever seen.
-There is life among the relative emptiness of a desert and the combination of colours found at Lençóis Maranhenses is incomparable.
+There is life among the relative emptiness of a desert, and the combination of colours found at Lençóis Maranhenses is incomparable.

-Located in north-eastern Brazil, the meadows of white and gold sand in this National Park are constantly moving and shifting in response to the winds.
-These small oases are everywhere, and the surreal landscape only adds to the drama of the sun slowly moving towards, and then dipping below the horizon.
+Located in north-eastern Brazil, the meadows of white and gold sand in this National Park are continually moving and shifting in response to the winds.
+These small oases are everywhere, and the surreal landscape only adds to the drama of the sun slowly moving towards and then dipping below the horizon.
 Pick an evening, pack a blanket and enjoy the truly unique sunset found in Lençóis Maranhenses, Brazil.

 There are close to 8,000km of coastline in Brazil, but perhaps the most incredible pieces of coastline can be found 354km offshore from the Brazilian coast.
 Fernando de Noronha is an archipelago of 21 islands and islets in the Atlantic Ocean.
 Here, you can expect the most spectacular beaches in all of Brazil, where gorgeous views of the glinting turquoise waters and pristine sand beaches greet you from the air.
 The islands are a constant collision of wealth versus environmental protection, romance and relaxation versus eco-paradise, and modern versus traditional.